Forum Replies Created

 Martin Reed

-When do you go to bed now, and when are you getting out of bed to start your day?
-On an average night, how many hours of sleep would you say you’re getting?
+Can you tell us a bit more about your current sleep pattern?
+When do you normally go to bed, when do you get out of bed to start your day, and roughly how many hours of sleep you get on a typical night?

 The content of this post is provided for informational and educational purposes only.
 It is not medical advice and is not intended to diagnose, treat, cure, or prevent any disease, disorder, or medical condition.
 It should never replace any advice given to you by your physician or any other licensed healthcare provider.
 Insomnia Coach LLC offers coaching services only and does not provide therapy, counseling, medical advice, or medical treatment.
 All content is provided “as is” and without warranties, either express or implied.